Frequently Asked Questions about our Homeownership Program

-In order to qualify for our program, applicants must have a minimum and consistent income of $30,000.
+In order to qualify for our program, applicants must be able to afford 70 percent of the appraised value of a home currently in our inventory.
 We’ve determined this income sets future homeowners up for success in affording the full market value of the homes that Habitat Wake builds, and insulates them from rising property taxes and cost of living.
-This is a new policy: prior to fall 2020, we evaluated applicants based on where they fell relative to the Area Median Income set by HUD.
+Prior to fall 2020, we evaluated applicants based on where they fell relative to the Area Median Income set by HUD.

 Does Habitat Wake give away homes to people who are low-income, disabled or on government assistance?

 No. Habitat Wake homeowners build and purchase their homes.
 To qualify, applicants must have a steady income from working and/or non-working sources and must repay an affordable mortgage with on-time, full payments every month.

 Does it cost anything to apply to that Habitat Wake homeownership program?

 No. Our application is free.
 If you meet the qualifications of the pre-application, you will be asked to cover the cost of a credit check ($40 for individual, $65 for co-applicants) that will determine whether you advance to the next application stage.